keithhilen/api-accelerate/Readme.md

 }
 ```

-In this example, the only configuration setting is the port number the server listens on.
+The only configuration setting is the port number on which the server listens.
+Even this setting is optional - the port number defaults to **80**.

 #### Configuration Sections